nimakarimipour/WALAWiki/WALA-Releases-and-Snapshots.md

 ### Installing local snapshots

-You can install a snapshot build of WALA into your local Maven repository with the following command:
+If you have local changes to WALA, you can install them as a snapshot build into your local Maven repository with the following command:
 ```
 ./gradlew install
 ```